Tag Archives: music

 Delivering Music Instruction Remotely – North Ayrshire Music Service⤴

-from @ MIE Scotland
+from @ Team MIEE Scotland

 I am Rosslyn Lee and I am the Digital Skills Coordinator for North Ayrshire Education.
 Part of my job is to support staff and pupils in our schools with all aspects of digital learning and teaching.
 I became a Microsoft Innovative Educator Expert in 2017 as I recognised the value to my professional learning as well as my training role.
 Completing courses on the MEC is a great way of keeping up to date with O365 developments as well as providing me with opportunities for professional learning, not available elsewhere.